AnatoliyZabrovskiy/spot_docker/README.md

   ping 192.168.1.136
    ```

-Now let's start the Docker container on a VM instance.
+Now let's start the Docker container on the VM instance.
 The Docker image we use is located in our Yandex Container Registry.
 However, it's also possible to use a local version of the Docker image.

 For a local Docker image: